Best family-friendly destinations and weekend getaways that are worth being on any parent’s radar!

 Personal recommendations from the PrimeSiteUK team include the Love2Surf international data sim card (which works in Europe, Asia, USA, Africa, and the Middle East) and the Huawei portable internet device- both of which can be found on Amazon.

 So if you arrive unprepared, buy a local sim card just for your holiday, very cheap and could save you a small fortune in roaming fees!

 4. You Can Never Over-Prepare For Long-Haul Plane Journey

 It is possible to have a pleasant long-haul flight experience with kids in tow, as long as you’re adequately prepared!
-Bringing plenty of entertainment, back-up snacks, and a change of clothes and critically – the charging cables for those mobile devices are just a few things to consider.
+Bringing plenty of entertainment, backup snacks, and a change of clothes, and critically – the charging cables for those mobile devices are just a few things to consider.

 5. Always Travel With A First Aid Kit

-This is a family holiday essential – kids understandably get excited whilst on holidays, and the odd bump or scrape is inevitable.
+This is a family holiday essential – kids understandably get excited whilst on holiday, and the odd bump or scrape is inevitable.
 So be sure to carry a first-aid kit to provide you with that extra bit of reassurance and peace of mind.

 Essentials include plasters, bandages, antiseptic cream, antibacterial wash and wipes, bite & sting relief, pain relief, sunburn treatment, antihistamine, eye drops (for sand in the eyes!) plus, anything else you can think of!

 This will hopefully not be necessary, but a handy tip to have up your sleeve.